Podiatric Medicine Specialties/Subspecialties

 HPAC is offered each spring semester for those applying to podiatry school the following summer.
-Students will have 1 interview with our Assistant Dean, Dr. Debrah Beck, and 1 interview with a faculty member on the committee.
+Students will have 1 interview with our Assistant Dean, Todd Lang, and 1 interview with a faculty member on the committee.
 The committee then meets to discuss each applicant, and the feedback is used to write the Committee Letter of Recommendation.

 Qualifications for HPAC